Metro

 Share

-Aminu Boza, a lawmaker representing Sabon Birni West in the Sokoto State House of Assembly, confirmed the levy to journalists, noting that one of the affected villages, Garin Idi, is the hometown of Governor Idris Gobir.
-Boza revealed that Turji, who has shifted his operational base to the eastern part of Isa Local Area (), initially demanded N25 million but reduced it to N22 million after negotiations with village representatives.
+Aminu Boza, a lawmaker representing Sabon Birni West in the Sokoto State House of Assembly, confirmed the levy to journalists, noting that one of the affected villages, Garin Idi, is the hometown of Deputy Governor Idris Gobir.
+Boza revealed that Turji, who has shifted his operational base to the eastern part of Isa Local Government Area (LGA), initially demanded N25 million but reduced it to N22 million after negotiations with village representatives.
 “He is just like a businessman who has multiple shops and is going around to supervise them,” Boza remarked, describing Turji’s movements across the region.

-The lawmaker expressed frustration with the military’s inconsistent presence in the area, arguing that failure to sustain leaves villages defenseless.
+The lawmaker expressed frustration with the military’s inconsistent presence in the area, arguing that their failure to sustain operations leaves villages defenseless.
 “Anytime they withdraw, it is the villages that bear the brunt,” Boza said, pointing to a recent attack that claimed the lives of six Sokoto Community Guards members.
-He emphasized that despite repeated assurances from the of Defence—including high-profile visits to Sokoto—banditry remains a formidable threat.
+He emphasized that despite repeated assurances from the Ministry of Defence—including high-profile visits to Sokoto—banditry remains a formidable threat.

-Boza called on the military to and maintain their operations in eastern Sokoto, stressing that only consistent can dismantle Turji’s network and restore peace.
+Boza called on the military to intensify and maintain their operations in eastern Sokoto, stressing that only consistent action can dismantle Turji’s network and restore peace.
 The situation paints a grim picture of a region caught between daring bandits and an overstretched security apparatus.
 As Turji continues to wield influence, the plight of Sokoto’s villagers serves as a stark reminder of the urgent need for effective, sustained intervention to curb the escalating banditry crisis.

 Share